Project Blue Sword-B: Vietnamese counterattack

 At the same time, the assault team that had taken position 604 and 968 high ground accelerated the pace of searching and fighting for holes.
-The remnants of the Vietcong on the heights were hiding in shelters and cantonment holes and resisting, and there were also some remaining dark fire points that suddenly resurrected.
-Coupled with the fact that the Vietcong artillery fire in the deep areas kept hitting the two heights incessantly, the search and destroy battle was brutal and the commandos suffered a lot of casualties.
+The remnants of the PAVN on the heights were hiding in shelters and cantonment holes and resisting, and there were also some remaining dark fire points that suddenly resurrected.
+Coupled with the fact that the PAVN artillery fire in the deep areas kept hitting the two heights incessantly, the search and destroy battle was brutal and the commandos suffered a lot of casualties.
 At position 604, commandos Gu Jinhai and Bi Dongyu were searching ahead when a grenade was suddenly thrown from a very concealed cantonment hole nearby.
 In the nick of time, Gu Jinhai quickly pushed Bi Dongyu to the ground, while he himself was wounded in five places, including his head, chest and right arm.
 Other commandos hurriedly bandaged Gu Jinhai's wounds and prepared to send him down to the position, but he resolutely refused and continued to fight.
-At that moment, a VC shell flew in, wounding both Gu Jinhai and Captain Ma Quanbin.
+At that moment, a PAVN shell flew in, wounding both Gu Jinhai and Captain Ma Quanbin.
 Ma Quanbin was hit in the jaw with shrapnel, his jaw was dislocated and he was shot in several places.
 Gu Jinhai's steel helmet was pierced by shrapnel and his head was bleeding like water.
 When his comrades around him were about to send Gu Jinhai down to the position again, he shouted with force, "Save the captain first!"
 This shocking scene was filmed by a reporter at the time and was once broadcast on the news.

-On high ground 968, after commanding the second assault team to repel the Vietcong's counter-attack, Qi Zhenwu led his men to continue searching the position hole by hole for the remnants of the enemy.
+On high ground 968, after commanding the second assault team to repel the PAVN's counter-attack, Qi Zhenwu led his men to continue searching the position hole by hole for the remnants of the enemy.
 From the beginning of the assault he was in the front, fighting hard, and by himself he successively killed eight of the enemy.
-The PLA used grenades, dynamite packs and flamethrowers to attack the Vietcong hiding in sheltered fortifications and cantonment holes, combining hitting, bombing, burning and searching to clear out the remnants of the enemy point by point.
+The PLA used grenades, dynamite packs and flamethrowers to attack the PAVN troops hiding in sheltered fortifications and cantonment holes, combining hitting, bombing, burning and searching to clear out the remnants of the enemy point by point.
 At 14:14, the remaining VPA in position 604 and on high ground 968 were completely destroyed.